 - Check in with the senior frequently.
 Look closely at your loved one’s body language, and make certain to intervene when necessary.
 Oftentimes, relocating to a quieter room to rest is effective.
 Even if a senior loved one appears relaxed and content, it’s smart to sporadically ask simply, “How are you doing?” to circumvent any potential problems before they arise.

 - Keep the senior engaged.
 As much as possible, include the older adult in the activities that other family members are enjoying, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Typically, long-term memory remains intact even as short-term memory is decreased, and holiday traditions such as these may ignite renewed connection and interest.

 - Think through gift ideas very carefully.
 For someone with dementia, even the most harmless gift might be dangerous.
 It is best to adhere to necessities: a warm blanket, a favorite type of food, comfy slippers.
 If loved ones ask for specific gift ideas, the gift of respite care is one that’s always welcome!
-A professional home care agency, like Anthem Home Care, can offer gift cards for specialized dementia care – providing a priceless gift for the senior along with his or her family members.
+A professional home care agency, like Anthem Home Care, can offer gift cards for respite care and memory care in Portland and the nearby areas – providing a priceless gift for the senior along with his or her family members.

-For additional tips and information pertaining to making the holiday season as pleasant as you can for those with dementia, contact Anthem Home Care, one of the top-rated Bayside home care agencies, and trusted by local families.
-Our care team is highly trained in the most compassionate, patient, and creative care techniques to help seniors remain as safe, independent, and engaged as possible.
-Reach out to us now at 361-643-2323 for more information.
+For additional tips and information pertaining to making the holiday season as pleasant as you can for those with dementia, contact Anthem Home Care, a provider of memory care in Portland and the surrounding communities.
+Our caregivers are highly trained in the most compassionate, patient, and creative care techniques to help seniors remain as safe, independent, and engaged as possible.
+Reach out to us now at 361-643-2323.